hydro-jules/school/README.md

 10. Please click on the gitclone icon shown with the red arrow.

-11. Please add the following link address "https://github.com/hydro-jules/school.git" (Hydro-JULES School GitHub repository) to the "Clone a repo" pop up, and then press the clone button (shown with red arrows).
+11. Please add the following link address "https://github.com/hydro-jules/school.git" to the "Clone a repo" pop up, and then press the clone button (shown with red arrows).

-12. Now you can see all the 7 files in your lab’s left hand panel.
-You can double click on any notebook to launch it.
-The suggested order for use of these notebooks is:
-1)	netCDF-examples.ipynb - this notebook walks through the structure of a netCDF format data file, and shows how to access data, and plot it, using the netCDF4 library
-2)	cfpython_examples.ipynb - this notebook demonstrates how to use the CF-Python library, which has a number of useful additional features for use with “CF compliant” netCDF files.
-3)	exercise_answers – this notebook contains some answers to questions set in the cfpython_examples notebook
-4)	unifhy_demo.ipynb - this notebook walks through running a simple set of hydrological models using the Hydro-JULES modelling framework
-5)	unifhy_exercise1.ipynb – this contains an exercise on using the modelling framework
-6)	unifhy_exercise2.ipynb – another exercise on the modelling framework
-7)	modelvsobserved_examples.ipynb – this notebook demonstrates how to compare observed station data (in csv format) against modelled gridded dataset (in netCDF format).
+12. This imports the Hydro-JULES School GitHub repository to your DataLabs JupyterLab.
+You will see a "Successfully Cloned" pop up indicator at the bottom right of your screen and a "school" folder in the File Browser panel on the left of your screen (shown with red arrows).

+13. If you click on the "school" directory, in the File Browser panel, you will see the "python" directory and a "README.md" file which is the current file you are reading.

+14. Within the "python" directory, you find the following three directories:
+  * cf-python – this directory contains notebooks that have exercises to read, analyse and visualize netCDF4 file using the [cf-python](https://ncas-cms.github.io/cf-python/) python module
+  * netcdf4 – this directory contains notebook that has exercises to read, analyse and visualize netCDF4 file using the [netCDF4](https://unidata.github.io/netcdf4-python/) python module
+  * unifhy – this directory contains training material for learning how to use [unifhy](https://unifhy-org.github.io/unifhy/) python package.

 <a id="introduction_notebooks"></a>
 ### 3. Introduction to the repository notebooks